-As campus executive chef for eight years, Tracey MacRae oversees the full menu of culinary offerings on campus.
+As campus executive chef, Tracey MacRae oversees the full menu of culinary offerings on campus.
 MacRae’s extensive experience stretches from her original entry-level job making sandwiches at a deli, to later becoming the original chef at Seattle’s Kingfish Café—a contemporary soul food restaurant.
-She joined UW HFS 17 years ago as a sous chef.
+She joined UW HFS in 2002 as a sous chef.

 A long list of recognitions include: 2019 Premier Illuminating Excellence Award; 2019 Premier Spirit Award finalist; 2013 University of Washington provost luncheon, executive chef by invitation; and 2005, 2007, 2013 Food as Art, a celebration of African American chefs, invited by invitation.